-The Cherie Buckner-Webb Park is a planned park at the corner of 11th Street and Bannock Street in downtown Boise that will replace a private surface parking lot with a destination community space open to everyone.
+The Cherie Buckner-Webb Park is located at the corner of 11th Street and Bannock Street in downtown Boise.
+It replaced a private surface parking lot with a destination community space open to everyone.

 Westside Downtown Boise is an evolving neighborhood that lacks adequate public space amenities for the growing population of residents and businesses.
 The public voiced a need for parks and public spaces in Westside Downtown during public workshops in 2016.
 The resulting master plan, City of Boise’s Downtown Parks and Public Spaces Master Plan, embodied this input by recommending the creation of a distinctive urban open space near the intersection of 11th Street and Bannock Street.
 A public-private partnership in 2019 between CCDC, The City of Boise, and Eleven Eleven West Jefferson, LLC, has made possible the ability to create that distinctive space for Boise residents and workers to enjoy.

-The Cherie Buckner-Webb Park will provide a place for people to connect with the outdoors on a daily basis, serve as a hub for community events, and enhance the urban lifestyle of downtown employees, residents, shoppers and visitors.
+The Cherie Buckner-Webb Park provides a place for people to connect with the outdoors on a daily basis, serve as a hub for community events, and enhances the urban lifestyle of downtown employees, residents, shoppers and visitors.

-The park site is surrounded by surface parking lots that detract from downtown’s vibrancy, walkability and economic vitality.
-Making this public investment will catalyze private investment in housing, dining, office, and neighborhood services next to and near the public park.
+The park site is surrounded by surface parking lots that detract from downtown’s energy, walkability and economic vitality.
+Making this public investment catalyzes private investment in housing, dining, office, and neighborhood services next to and near the public park.

-Situated along a bicycle corridor to and from downtown, the park will provide amenities that enhance the downtown pedestrian and cycling experience with streetscape improvements and key features including:
+Situated along a bicycle corridor to and from downtown, the park provides amenities that enhances the downtown pedestrian and cycling experience with streetscape improvements and key features including:

 - A large, tree-lined green space